ToshioCP/Gtk4-tutorial/gfm/sec11.md

 }
 ~~~

-Each ancestors' class has been generated before TfeTextViewClass is generated.
+Each ancestors' class has been created before TfeTextViewClass is created.
 Therefore, there are four classes and each class has a pointer to each dispose handler.
 Look at the following diagram.
 There are four classes -- GObjectClass (GInitiallyUnownedClass), GtkWidgetClass, GtkTextViewClass and TfeTextViewClass.